Revive CPR

 How does Cardiocerebral Resuscitation work?

 Cardiocerebral Resuscitation (CCR) circulates blood continuously to the heart and brain without interruptions.
 Although CCR was not included in the 2020 AHA guidelines, the CCR algorithm was recently developed by The AHA [2].
+This should be updated in the 2025 AHA guidelines that will be published by March 2026.

 CCR Two rescuer Demonstration